Skip to Content

 Software and apps

 Once created, software can provide you with reliable subscription revenue if it serves a real market need.
 Apps for consumers include everything from photo and video editing to family budgeting.
 Apps for businesses might include complex accounting, project management software, productivity suites, and shipping coordination.
-If you go this route, note that tech sales is a complex and nuanced discipline that requires experience to get right.
+If you go this route, note that tech sales is a complex job that requires experience to get right.

 Videos

 Whether it’s an ad-supported video on a popular video streaming website or a paid exclusive sold to a major publisher, video content is among the fastest-growing formats.
-Production quality is important for some formats, like narratives, and less stringent for quick social media skits.
+Production quality is important for some formats, like narratives, but less so for quick social media skits.

 Visual art and prints